 Valorebooks.com: Buy, rent, and sell back.
 The site covers shipping when you sell books back.
 All you have to do is enter in the ISBNs of the books you’re selling back and print out a packaging slip and shipping label to ship them.

 Chegg.com: Buy, rent, sell back, e-textbooks.
 Also has free shipping for selling books back.
 Chegg also gives you seven days free use of the eTextbook while you wait for your book to ship.

 Amazon.com: Has free shipping for selling books back, but pays with Amazon gift cards.

 The cheapest option of all: Free

 I’ll add one more thing to my daughter’s suggestions.
 OpenStax College makes available free textbooks for viewing online or as a PDF on your computer.
-More than 60% of U.S. colleges and universities are now using OpenStax for textbooks.
+Seventy percent of U.S. colleges and universities are now using OpenStax for textbooks.
 If you or your child is attending one of these schools, make sure to check this out.

 Other Living on the Cheap articles about college:

 - College financial aid: A timeline for high-school students and families